‘This Is Us’: Milo Ventimiglia Praises Mandy Moore For Inspiring Jack Portrayal

 “It’s almost like that drink is a bit of a truth serum and a relaxer to the way that he thinks, ‘I’m going to go get my wife back.’
 And it’s a poor decision on his part that may lead to his death,” he added.

-That said, the scene’s emotional weight can be attributed to how effectively Milo Ventimiglia and Mandy Moore played their respective parts as husband and wife Jack and Rebecca.
+That said, the scene’s emotional weight can be attributed to how effectively Milo Ventimiglia and Mandy Moore played their respective parts as husband and wife, Jack and Rebecca.

-It’s particularly admirable that Milo Ventimiglia was able to play the part of husband and father convincingly even though he didn’t get to experience being both in real life.
+It’s particularly admirable that Milo Ventimiglia was able to play the part of husband and father convincingly, even though he didn’t get to experience being both in real life.
 According to the Heroes actor, his portrayal of Jack as a father was largely inspired by his own father, Peter Ventimiglia.
-For one, the fact that Ventimiglia’s Jack is often stoic can be attributed to his father, who he says he hadn’t seen his cry until he was 21 years old.
+For one, the fact that Ventimiglia’s Jack is often stoic can be attributed to his father, who he says he hadn’t seen cry until he was 21-years-old.

 “I didn’t see my father cry until I was maybe 21 years old, when his father passed away,” Ventimiglia said.
 “And I thought to myself, ‘Wow I’ve never seen my dad cry, until then.
 Why is that?’
 And I started breaking that apart and thinking, ‘I believe that my father was trying to give me strength as a young man moving forward in life.'”